emard/esp32blesynscan/README.md

 # Windows

-With suitable BLE adapter, for example TP-LINK UB500 synscan pro 2.5.2 for windows connects with "SynScan_BLE".
+With suitable BLE adapter, for example TP-LINK UB500 SynScan pro 2.5.2 for windows connects with "SynScan_BLE".

 "SimplySerial" is simple terminal emulator for windows.
 It can can be started from powershell